ParallelMaths/parallel/pages/8-32-rules-critical-thinking.md

 @[youtube](o1dgrvlWML4?rel=0)

 ::: problem id=3_1 marks=1
-__3.1__ In science, what is the most exciting moment?
+__3.1__ In science, what does Feynman say is the most interesting moment?

 * [ ] When you discover something that you expected.
 * [ ] When you measure something and the answer is what you expected.
 * [ ] When a chemical reaction behaves as expected.
-* [ ] When the mathematical equations correct predict a result in the laboratory.
+* [ ] When the mathematical equations correctly predicts a result in the laboratory.
 * [x] When something unexpected happens, when something does not fit.
 :::